African forest elephant: Phylogeny and evolution

+Description

+The African forest elephant is considerably smaller than the African bush elephant, though the size of the species has been subject to contradictory estimates.
+A 2000 study suggested that bulls of the species reach a shoulder height of 2.4–3.0 m, and weighed 4–7 t, while cows were about 1.8–2.4 m tall at the shoulder and 2–4 t.
+However, a 2003 study of forest elephants at a reserve in Gabon did not find any elephants taller than 2.16 m.
+A 2015 study alternately suggested that fully grown African forest elephant males in optimal condition were only on average 2.2 m tall and 2 t in weight, with the largest individuals (representing less than 1 in 100,000 as a proportion of the total population) no bigger than 2.75 m tall and 3.5 t in weight.

 The African forest elephant has grey skin, which looks yellow to reddish after wallowing.
 It is sparsely covered with black coarse hair, which is 20-200 mm long around the tip of the tail.
 The length of the tail varies between individuals from half the height of the rump to almost touching ground.
 It has five toenails on the fore foot and four on the hind foot.

-Its oval-shaped ears have small elliptical-shaped tips.

-Its large ears help to reduce body heat; flapping them creates air currents and exposes the ears' inner sides where large blood vessels increase heat loss during hot weather.

 Its back is nearly straight.
-Its tusks are straight and point downwards.
+Its oval-shaped ears have small elliptical-shaped tips, and the tip of the trunk has two finger-like processes.